3h5a9/wp-opm/readme.txt

 == Description ==

 Hi.
-I'm a starter theme called OPM, or underscores, if you like.
-I'm a theme meant for hacking so don't use me as a Parent Theme.
-Instead try turning me into the next, most awesome, WordPress theme out there.
-That's what I'm here for.
+I'm a starter theme called OPM based on underscores, if you like.
 == Installation ==

 1. In your admin panel, go to Appearance > Themes and click the Add New button.